uvic-auvic/Polaris-2019/ros/src/controlsystem/README.md

 The general form of the YAML configuration file for the control systems state machine is as follows.

-The root tag containing the description of the state machines states is labeled $state$.
+The root tag containing the description of the state machines states is labeled 'states'.
 Nested within the root tag is a list of state lists, or actual states themselves.
 The reason state lists are offered is to provide an identification system behind the tasks.